Barcoding Invariants and Their Comparison: Barcoding invariants and their comparison

+The transfer isomorphism for barcoding invariants immediately serves as a transfer isomorphism for respective equivalent invariants. \begin{corollary} Let $\cC \subseteq \cD$, and let $f'$ and $g'$ be $\cC$-barcoding-equivalent.
+Then, the transfer isomorphism $T$ for the pair $(f,g)$ where $f$ and $g$ are barcoding invariants with $f\sim f'$ and $g\sim g'$, is a transfer isomorphism $T: \ker f' \rightarrow \ker g'$. \end{corollary}

-\item All of the interval-barcoding or interval-barcoding-equivalent invariants for fds representations (or fp representations) of any poset have isomorphic kernels. \end{enumerate} \end{corollary} As a consequence, all the additive invariants given in Example \ref{example:compressionbasedinvariants} have isomorphic kernels.
-Furthermore, Lemma \ref{lemma:invariant_kernel}\ref{lemma:invariantrelations:num:kerinterpret} implies that, for any two invariants $f$ and $g$ from Example \ref{example:compressionbasedinvariants}, there exists a map sending the pairs of $k$-representations of $P$ that are not distinguishable by $f$ to the pairs of $k$-representations of $P$ that are not distinguishable by $g$, and vice versa.
+As a consequence, between any two of the additive invariants $f$ and $g$ given in Example \ref{example:compressionbasedinvariants} there exists the transfer isomorphism in each direction.
+Furthermore, Lemma \ref{lemma:invariant_kernel}~\ref{lemma:invariantrelations:num:kerinterpret} implies that the transfer isomorphism sends the pairs of $k$-representations of $P$ that are not distinguishable by $f$ to the pairs of $k$-representations of $P$ that are not distinguishable by $g$, and vice versa.

-\begin{remark} To give a concrete depiction of the previous theorem and corollary, we make the following observation.
-For persistence modules over a commutative grid $P$, the generalized rank invariant $\rk$ determines the bigraded Betti numbers \cite{kim2021bettis}.
-However, for $\cC$ the subcategory of interval modules over $P$, it is not difficult to see that $\pi^{\ind(\cC)}$ does not determine the bigraded Betti numbers.
-These facts might give the impression that $\rk$ is a more delicate invariant than $\pi^{\ind(\cC)}$.
-However, within any collection of persistence modules sharing the same generalized rank invariant, $\pi^{\ind(\cC)}$ clearly serves as a more delicate invariant than $\rk$.
-Theorem \ref{theorem:isokernel} says that neither of $\rk$ nor $\pi^{\ind(\cC)}$ is better than the other in terms of generic discriminating power. \end{remark}
+To give a concrete depiction of the previous theorem and corollary, we make the following observation.

+\begin{remark} For persistence modules over a commutative grid $P$, the generalized rank invariant $\rk^\Int$ determines the bigraded Betti numbers \cite{kim2021bettis}.
+However, it is not difficult to see that $\pi^\Int$ does not determine the bigraded Betti numbers.
+These facts might give the impression that $\rk^\Int$ is a more delicate invariant than $\pi^\Int$.
+However, within any collection of persistence modules sharing the same generalized rank invariant, $\pi^\Int$ clearly serves as a more delicate invariant than $\rk^\Int$.
+An implication of Theorem~\ref{theorem:isokernel} is that while neither of $\rk^\Int$ nor $\pi^\Int$ is strictly finer than the other, they have isomorphic kernels via the transfer isomorphism. \end{remark}